TrudAX/denistrunin-blog/src/draft/xpptools-integfilesharexmlpurch/index.md

 </SyncPurchaseOrder>
 ```

-We will read this file in the staging two tables(header and lines) and then create a purchase order based on these tables.
+We will read this file into the two staging tables(header and lines) and then create a purchase order based on these tables.

-In order to deal with such complex format I created a helper class [**DEVIntegXMLReadHelper**](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVExternalIntegration/AxClass/DEVIntegXMLReadHelper.xml).
-It using the standard **System.Xml*** methods and provides several helper methods that simplify the code structure:
+In order to deal with such a complex format I created a helper class [**DEVIntegXMLReadHelper**](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVExternalIntegration/AxClass/DEVIntegXMLReadHelper.xml).
+It uses the standard **System.Xml*** methods and provides several helper methods that simplify the code structure:

 ```csharp
 //set up namespace alias(used in search)